tatsumoto-ren/tatsumoto-ren.github.io/blog/list-of-matrix-servers.md

 ## Matrix.org users

-If you already have an account hosted on `matrix.org`, please create a new account on another homeserver before you join any of [our rooms](join-our-community.html).
+If you already have an account hosted on Matrix.org, please create a new account on another homeserver before you join any of [our rooms](join-our-community.html).
-Due to being the default homeserver, Matrix.org is overcrowded and slow.
+Matrix.org is the largest Matrix homeserver, and most Matrix apps suggest it by default.
+Many users new to Matrix end up using this server because they don't know that other servers exist.
+Unfortunately, Matrix.org is far from the best choice.
-It is also known for banning rooms and user accounts without prior notice for minor things such as expressing certain viewpoints.
+Due to its absurdly strict rules, the server is known for frequent bans of rooms and user accounts, and it does so without prior notice.
+Basically, Matrix.org uses its size and special status to impose censorship.

-Luckily, changing matrix homeservers is as easy as switching email providers.
+Luckily, changing Matrix homeservers is as easy as switching Email providers.
+Below I have a list of servers with less strict terms of service.

 <p align="center"><img class="shadow" alt="registration" src="img/element_registration.webp"></p>
 <p align="center"><i>Click "Edit".</i></p>